goeiebook/creativelab/narrative.md

 ![boomerang replacement][basketball]

 I laughed aloud.
-Amused by stories unfolding automatically.
+Amused by automatic stories.
 And this one had fractal similarity.
 I mean, this is like the Peanuts' [kite-eating tree](http://peanuts.wikia.com/wiki/Kite-Eating_Tree).
-Those are my thoughts while I bounced the rubber ball along a route.
+Those were my thoughts while I bounced the white rubber ball.
 I wondered what would happen tomorrow.
-Maybe the story would take another good turn.
+Maybe there would be another good turn in this story.

 ---